LowTide-Dev/llm-probing-project/writeup/writeup.md

 The remarkable performance of large language models on scientific benchmarks has prompted substantial interest in their use as reasoning engines for materials discovery and property prediction.
 However, strong benchmark performance does not necessarily entail that a model has formed a coherent internal representation of the underlying physics.
 A model may achieve high accuracy on a materials question-answering task by associating lexical patterns with correct answers, without ever forming anything resembling a "world model" of atomic structure.

 This distinction matters practically.
-If domain-specific pretraining (e.g., MatSciBERT, trained on materials science literature) improves task performance by encoding more explicitly physical concepts—making them linearly accessible from hidden representations—then we have grounds to trust such models as scientific reasoning tools.
+If domain-specific pretraining (e.g., MatSciBERT, trained on materials science literature) improves task performance by encoding more explicitly physical concepts - making them linearly accessible from hidden representations, then we have grounds to trust such models as scientific reasoning tools.
 If, on the other hand, the improvement is superficial, domain-specific models carry a false sense of reliability.

 Linear probing (Alain & Bengio, 2016) offers a principled way to test this question.
 A linear probe is a logistic regression classifier trained on the frozen hidden states of a pretrained model.
-High probe accuracy at a given layer indicates that the concept in question is *linearly decodable* from that layer's representation—a stronger claim than behavioral accuracy alone.
+High probe accuracy at a given layer indicates that the concept in question is linearly decodable from that layer's representation, a stronger claim than behavioral accuracy alone.

 This project applies linear probing to two binary physical properties drawn from computational materials science: